-Population Matters is calling for the next government to adopt a National Population Policy.
+Population Matters is calling for the next government to adopt a national Sustainable Population Policy.
 With population growth affecting almost every aspect of national life, it is an issue that can no longer be sidelined or partially addressed on a piecemeal basis.
 If you are a UK citizen, please contact your Prospective Parliamentary Candidates to ask them to support the call.

 The UK’s population is growing at a rate that has not been seen for more than 40 years.
 That growth affects people’s quality of life, their economic opportunities and the health of the environment they live in (learn more).
 It makes it more challenging to house everyone, to provide infrastructure and public services and for the UK to meet its international obligations in regard to climate change.

 This comprehensive challenge demands an integrated and effective solution.
 The UK needs a National Population Policy which is managed and driven at the highest levels of government.

 - Accurately determine future population growth in the UK and what factors and policies will affect it

 - Assess the impact of population on other policy fields (such as climate change targets and public services) and integrate population policy into those areas

 - Set targets for ending population growth and stabilising population at a sustainable level